mreguant/mreguant.github.io/index.md

 ---
 ## Working papers and work in progress
 1. [The Dynamic Impact of Market Integration: Evidence from Renewable Energy Expansion in Chile](https://mreguant.github.io/papers/Market_Integration_Gonzales_Ito_Reguant.pdf), with Luis Gonzales and Koichiro Ito, revise and resubmit at *Econometrica*.
-2. [The Distributional Impacts of Real-Time Pricing](https://mreguant.github.io/papers/Distributional_Impacts_of_Real_Time_Pricing.pdf), with Michael Cahana, Natalia Fabra and Jingyuan Wang, *submitted*.
+2. [The Distributional Impacts of Real-Time Pricing](https://mreguant.github.io/papers/Distributional_Impacts_of_Real_Time_Pricing.pdf), with Michael Cahana, Natalia Fabra and Jingyuan Wang, revise and resubmit at *Energy Economics*.
 3. [Measuring the Impact of Wind Power and Intermittency](https://mreguant.github.io/papers/Measuring_the_Impact_of_Wind_Power.pdf), with Claire Petersen and Lola Segura, *submitted*.
 4. [Measuring the Impact of Time-of-Use Pricing on Electricity Consumption: Evidence from Spain](https://mreguant.github.io/papers/Time_of_Use_Impacts_Enrich_Li_Mizrahi_Reguant.pdf), with Jacint Enrich, Ruoyi Li, and Alejandro Mizrahi, revise and resubmit at the *Journal of Environmental Economics and Management*.
-5. "Price and Quantity Discovery without Commitment," with Estelle Cantillon and Stefan Bergheimer, revise and resubmit at the *International Journal of Industrial Organization*.
+5. [Price and Quantity Discovery without Commitment](https://cepr.org/publications/dp18189), with Estelle Cantillon and Stefan Bergheimer, revise and resubmit at the *International Journal of Industrial Organization*.
 6. "The benefits and costs of information: Evidence from the New Zealand wholesale electricity market," with Estelle Cantillon and Stefan Bergheimer.
 7. "Bounding Outcomes in Counterfactual Analysis," with Francisco Pareschi
 8. "Energy Transitions in Regulated Markets," with Gautam Gowrisankaran and Ashley Langer.